Kathua rape and murder case: Communal tension

 The incident resulted in widespread anger across Jammu and Kashmir.
 Following protests by members of the opposition, the state government handed over the investigation to the Crime Branch of the state police.
 The chargesheet filed by the police stated that the abduction of the victim was planned in an attempt to get personal revenge by the accused, as well as to intimidate the Bakarwal community into moving out of the area.
 The Bakarwal people are a Muslim minority living in a Hindu-dominated Kathua district.
 The fact that Asifa was held in a Hindu temple increased the communal tension it generated.
 Local leaders of the Bharatiya Janata Party stated that the arrests had been made under political pressure, and asked for the crime to be probed by the Central Bureau of Investigation (CBI).
 Jammu and Kashmir Chief Minister Mehbooba Mufti, whose People's Democratic Party shares power in the state with the BJP, rejected the demand.
 News reports suggested that the demand for a CBI probe was an effort to make the investigation lenient on the accused; the CBI is a branch of the Indian Union government, controlled by the Indian Union government.
 Madhya Pradesh BJP President stated that militants from Pakistan were to blame for the rape and murder; his statement received criticism in the press.
-Individuals across party lines set up an organisation called the "Hindu Ekta Manch" (Hindu Unity Movement) which argued that the arrested individuals were innocent.

 The victim's community planned to bury her in a graveyard where they had purchased some land a few years previously.
 The victim's father stated that when the family attempted to bury Asifa, they were threatened with violence by right-wing Hindu activists, and were compelled to bury her in a different village.

 Protests supporting the accused

 Right-wing Hindu groups staged protests against the arrests of the accused individuals, who are all Hindus.
+Individuals across party lines set up an organisation called the "Hindu Ekta Manch" (Hindu Unity Movement) which argued that the arrested individuals were innocent.
 Two ministers of the ruling Bharatiya Janata Party, Forest Minister Lal Singh Chaudhary and Industries Minister Chander Prakash, attended one of the protests.
 One of the women protesters told The New York Times that they were "against our religion", and stated that the protesters would burn themselves if the accused were not released.
 While attempting to file charges against the accused on 9 April, the Crime Branch police were met with protests from lawyers in front of the Chief Judicial Magistrate's office in Kathua.
 The lawyers were protesting in support of the Hindu Ekta Manch, and tried to prevent the charges from being filed; the chargesheet was submitted eventually after police reinforcements arrived.
 This support for individuals accused of rape led to widespread social outrage.
+An FIR was filed against lawyers protesting in support of Hindu Ekta Manch.